Phisik/Peristaltic-Pump/README.md

 I have ordered all parts from AliExpress.
 Total cost of the pump was about $20 including some plastic for printing.

 # SOFTWARE
-Arduino firmware is available on GitHub https://github.com/Phisik/Peristaltic-Pump.
+Sorce codes of Arduino firmware for DIY Nema motor based peristaltic pump are available in preset repository.

 Main features: